Generously sponsored by Debbie O.

 Big Buddy is a 20 year old Clydesdale/Shire cross gelding.
 He is absolutely beautiful and very sweet.
 Big Buddy came to OHR in November of 2015 as his owners could not get close to him and said he was terrified of people.
 Buddy is definitely timid but once caught he is very easy to love on.
 Since coming to the rescue he is learning that people are not bad.
 He loves to get grain and scratches.
 Buddy will lead from both sides and stops well.
 He backs as well as moves away from pressure on the ground.
 He lunges both directions at a walk/trot and stops all with verbal request.
 Big Buddy is great in the pasture and not aggressive; he’s just still very hard to catch.
 Big Buddy needs a home that can devote time to him daily to continue teaching him that it is ok to trust humans.
 He does well with his feet, vaccines and being wormed.

 Buddy is a 10 year old off the track thoroughbred.
 His registered name is Taneum Canyon and his foal date is January 31 of 2006.
 Buddy came to the rescue in December of 2012 with a carpal chip from his racing career, and serious knee arthritis.
 He had 11 starts in his race career with one first place finish.
 His last race was in August of 2012.
 Since coming to the rescue, he has been enjoying pasture life.
 Buddy is very friendly in the pasture and is easy to catch.
 He has been an easy keeper with no health problems.
-He'd be a great companion animal, but due to the severity of his arthritis he cannot be ridden.
+Due to the severity of his arthritis he is a permanent resident at the rescue.

 Caspian is a 10 year sorrel Arabian gelding that was rescued from his owner due to abuse and starvation.
 After some time, the new rescuing owner could no longer take care of him and needed to place him.
 He arrived at OHR in September 2013.
 Caspian is a beautiful boy who loves food and really wants attention; however, he is still timid about people.
 He seems to be more leery of men than women.
-He is adoptable only as a companion animal, as he had a permanent shoulder injury before coming to OHR.
+He had a permanent shoulder injury before coming to OHR.
 He is a very sweet boy, but will need more gentle and experienced care to overcome his fears.
 He is great in the pasture with other horses and the owner of the rescue says he is a sucker for bananas.
+Due to his shoulder injury and timidity, he is a permanent resident at the rescue.

 Chance is a 5 year old bay Thoroughbred gelding who came to the rescue in bad shape.
 He was picked up in February of 2014.
 He was taken directly to OSU veterinary hospital and was not released for 5 days.
 Chance was diagnosed with wobbler disease and occasionally shows signs.
 He is the sweetest boy ever and loves attention.
 He has a huge personality and is quite the character.
 If you go out to the pasture he follows everywhere.
 He does fine in a stall as well but loves being outside.
 He is alpha in the pasture, but gets along fine with mares and geldings.
 He is great for the farrier and loves treats.
 This sweet boy knows how to touch one’s heart.